mkfizi/tailstart/scripts/README.md

 ## Usage

 You may refer below steps to modify and execute source code.
-Make sure NodeJs and NPM are installed on your machine before you proceed.

 Run below command to install dependencies.
 ```bash